 - Volunteer for a project you might otherwise avoid due to skill level – use the opportunity to learn while at work.

-- Join committees/groups in your department or in your private life to build communication, leadership, and other soft skills.
+- Join committees/groups in your department or in your private life to build communication, leadership, and other essential skills.

 - Talk to your supervisor about your goals; discuss upcoming projects or opportunities to build a skill.